dropbox/AffectedModuleDetector/README.md

     classpath "com.dropbox.affectedmoduledetector:affectedmoduledetector:0.1.0"
   }
 }
+//rootproject
 apply plugin: "com.dropbox.affectedmoduledetector"
 ```

-Optionally, you can specify the configuration block for the detector:
+Optionally, you can specify the configuration block for the detector in the root project:
 ```
     affectedModuleDetector {
         baseDir = "${project.rootDir}"